Dental Implants Colmar, PA

 What Can Dental Implants Do For My Smile?

 Dental implants are designed to provide a foundation for replacement teeth that look, feel, and function like natural teeth.
-Individuals with lost teeth can smile confidently, knowing that teeth appear natural and facial contours will be preserved.
+Individuals with lost teeth can smile confidently, knowing that their teeth appear natural and their facial contours will be preserved.
 In addition, dental implants can help keep the facial structure.
-They prevent the bone deterioration that occurs when teeth are missing.
+They prevent the bone deterioration that happens when you lose teeth.

 Dental implants provide a wide range of tooth replacement solutions, including: